FRRouting/frr/doc/user/installation.rst

 automatically try to configure this support.
 There are three configure options to control the behaviour of FRR daemons.

-*--enable-user=`user`*
+.. option:: --enable-user=`user`

    Switch to user `ARG` shortly after startup, and run as user `ARG` in normal operation.

-*--enable-group=`group`*
+.. option:: --enable-group=`group`

    Switch real and effective group to `group` shortly after startup.

-*--enable-vty-group=`group`*
+.. option:: --enable-vty-group=`group`

    Create Unix Vty sockets (for use with vtysh) with group owndership set to `group`.
 This allows one to create a seperate group which is restricted to accessing only the Vty sockets, hence allowing one to delegate this group to individual users, or to run vtysh setgid to this group.

 The default user and group which will be configured is 'frr' if no user or group is specified.
-Note that this user or group requires write access to the local state directory (see --localstatedir) and requires at least read access, and write access if you wish to allow daemons to write out their configuration, to the configuration directory (see --sysconfdir).
+Note that this user or group requires write access to the local state directory (see `--localstatedir`) and requires at least read access, and write access if you wish to allow daemons to write out their configuration, to the configuration directory (see `--sysconfdir`).

-On systems which have the 'libcap' capabilities manipulation library (currently only linux), the frr system will retain only minimal capabilities required, further it will only raise these capabilities for brief periods.
-On systems without libcap, frr will run as the user specified and only raise its uid back to uid 0 for brief periods.
+On systems which have the 'libcap' capabilities manipulation library (currently only Linux), FRR will retain only minimal capabilities required and will only raise these capabilities for brief periods.
+On systems without libcap, FRR will run as the user specified and only raise its UID to 0 for brief periods.

 .. _Linux_Notes: